-Listen, no zit is a good zit…but Lord knows there are particularly bad ones!
+Listen, no zit is a good zit, but we all know there are particularly band ones.
 Acne can take many forms, but one especially hateful type of breakout is in your hairline.
 It gets exacerbated with every style and it seems to take forever to heal.
-If you find yourself breaking out more frequently in your hairline, you may need to rethink your product and hair care routine.
-Look out for these five product types if you want to curb hairline breakouts!
+If you find yourself breaking out more frequently in your hairline, you may need to rethink your haircare routine.
+Below, we share five products to avoid for hairline breakouts and why.
+See which products you need to ditch ASAP!

 Oils can work wonders on frizz and dry hair.
 That being said, they can also wreak havoc on your hairline.
+Of all the products that cause hairline breakouts, these are the most common culprit.
 If you are prone to breakout, opt for only applying hair oils at the end of your strands.
 If your hair grazes your jawline or any other part of your face, you should skip oils altogether.
 Anywhere that your oil-soaked hair comes into contact with your face will inevitably turn into a breakout.